spesmilo/electrum/contrib/android/Readme.md

 ### I changed something but I don't see any differences on the phone.
 What did I do wrong?
 You probably need to clear the cache: `rm -rf .buildozer/android/platform/build-*/{build,dists}`

+Or more extreme, to nuke all build-related dirs: `rm -rf .buildozer_qml/ packages/ contrib/android/.cache/`

+Having a several months old build cache might also cause confusing build failures, in such a case, worth a try clearing it.

 ### How do I deploy on connected phone for quick testing?
 Assuming `adb` is installed: